hasibamin95/hasibamin95.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I am Hasib!
 I'm a PhD candidate in the Intelligent Circuits, Architectures, AND Systems (iCAS) Lab at the University of South Carolina, advised by [Dr. Ramtin Zand](https://www.linkedin.com/in/ramtinzand/).